odinuv/web/en/apv/walkthrough/dynamic-page/objects.md

 ## Summary
 Now you should have basic understanding of what functions, classes and objects are.
-You should be able to call your own and built-in PHP functions.
+You should be able to call your own functions and built-in PHP functions.
 You should be able to define simple functions with parameters and return values.
 You should be able to create instances of classes and call methods.